Canary Complex: Influences and legacy

 Canary Complex gained a prominent international following, particularly among Japanese and Chinese fans of visual kei.
 The project was praised by visual kei fans globally for contributing to the scene's presence outside its country of origin.
 It has been referred to as "one of the first authentic Western takes on visual kei".
 Kasey has been described as the first musician to "capture [visual kei's] spirit beyond Japan".
 The project was complimented by Kamijo.
+In 2026, Canary Complex was featured in The World Visual Kei Guidebook, a book showcasing visual kei artists from outside Japan.

 As a guitarist, Kasey has drawn comparisons to Mana of Malice Mizer and Moi dix Mois, and Hisashi Imai of Buck-Tick.